So how much does it cost to go to Ireland?

 We chose to stay in the city, where housing is much more expensive as are meals and attractions.
 If we had stayed in the countryside, I am certain we would have spent less, but I am 100% ok with that.

 You can sift through it all our spending habits on this Ireland Budget Template (I’d say I did pretty good not having a “chocolate” tab this time…hah!).

 If you haven’t been keep track, here is a quick snapshot of how much it costs to go to Ireland (but grab that template above for your own editable version!)

 Remember this is just an average.
-You can make this much less expensive or spend quite a bit more.
+You can spend much less or a lot more.

 But if there is one thing I’ve learned in all these years of traveling to Ireland…